skeeto/skeeto.github.com/_posts/2017-05-15-Web-Scraping-into-an-E-book-with-BeautifulSoup-and-Pandoc.markdown

         if (child.name == 'hr'):
             hr_count += 1
         elif (child.name == 'p' and hr_count == 1):
-            clone = BeautifulSoup(str(child)).body.contents[0]
-            clone.attrs = {}
+            child.attrs = {}
-            if (clone.string == '#'):
+            if (child.string == '#'):
                 body.append(doc.new_tag('hr'))
             else:
-                body.append(clone)
+                body.append(child)
 ~~~

-Actually transferring the content from the scraped page to my
-constructed document is, unfortunately, pretty convoluted.
-BeautifulSoup
-doesn't allow the element to be inserted into a different document.
-To
-clone it, I serialize it and reparse it with BeautifulSoup.
-This creates
-a dummy set of `html` and `body` parent tags, which I toss.
-I also strip
+If it's a `p` element, I copy it into the output document, taking a
-away any attributes present on the `p` tag, since, for some reason, some
+moment to strip away any attributes present on the `p` tag, since, for
-of these elements have old-fashioned alignment attributes in the
+some reason, some of these elements have old-fashioned alignment
-original content.
+attributes in the original content.

 The original content also uses the text "`#`" by itself in a `p` to
 separate sections rather than using the appropriate markup.
 Despite